thomasberge/rested_script/README.md

 - [x] Update readme to better standards

 ### How it works

+Rested Script is quite simple; you pass it a filepath and you receive a string.
+The string represents the text content of the file in the filepath, except that the RestedScript in the file has been processed.

-RestedScript is pretty simple to set up.
+It is simple to set up.
 You instantiate a RestedScript object and set its root directory.

 ```dart
 RestedScript rscript = RestedScript(root: "/app/bin/resources/");